ColumPaget/filewatch/README.md

-fown=<name>                 Set the owner of a logfile or backup file. filegroup=<name>            Set the group of a logfile or backup file. fgrp=<name>                 Set the owner of a logfile or backup file. fmode=<perms>               Set permissions of a logfile or backup file.
+fown=<name>                 Set the owner of a logfile or backup file. filegroup=<name>            Set the group of a logfile or backup file. fgrp=<name>                 Set the owner of a logfile or backup file. filemode=<perms>            Set permissions of a logfile or backup file. fmode=<perms>               Set permissions of a logfile or backup file.
 ```